crewcrew23/go-netscan/README.md

-# 🧵 go-netscan simple cli network scaner
+# 🧵 netscan simple cli network scaner
-**go-netscaner** is a command-line utility for real-time packet capturing and analysis, written in Go using [gopacket](https://github.com/google/gopacket).
-It works with a selected network interface, supports basic protocol decoding (TCP, UDP, ICMP), and provides human-readable output, including hex+ASCII payload dumps similar to Wireshark.
+**netscaner** is a command-line utility for real-time packet capturing and analysis, written in Go using [gopacket](https://github.com/google/gopacket).
+It works with a selected network interface, supports basic protocol decoding (TCP, UDP, ICMP, HTTP), and provides human-readable output, including hex+ASCII payload dumps similar to Wireshark.

 ## 🚀 Features
 - Real-time packet capture from a network interface